 Maybe the time has come and your laptop charger is no longer working.
 When that happens people always ask me if I can use a different laptop charger / cellphone other than the one that came with my laptop?
 I generally would just tell them no, not a good idea even though I didn’t fully understand the formula behind it.
 But I decided to look further into it so that I could be more informed about laptop chargers, power adapters, batteries and incompatibilities.

-It turns out that in almost all cases you can use a universal charger.
+It turns out that you can use a universal charger (buy now)

 Well one thing that has to be an exact match is the voltage of the power supply.
 If you use a power source with too much voltage you could overheat or fry the circuitry inside of your laptop rendering it useless.
 Too little voltage and you get no juice.
 Some say that you can use a power charger if it’s a little over or under but I would steer away from that.